-When the current Kimball Safety Complex was constructed and opened in 1988, the Police Department was only suppose to be housed there for seven years until a new larger police station was built.
-Nearly twenty years later, the Police Department is still working out of the same four small rooms that were allocated for use within the building.
+When the current Kimball Safety Complex was constructed and opened in 1988, the Police Department was only supposed to be housed there for seven years until a new larger police station was built.
+Thirty years later, the Police Department is still working out of the same four small rooms that were allocated for use within the building.

 The Police Department can no longer effectively and safely operate at the current facility.
 Although there have been discussions in the past and committees formed to assist in the planning of a new building, this is the first report that will provide detailed information to the public regarding our current facility and considerations as we move forward.
 Building a new police station is of course an expensive and complicated endeavor that will need full public support to be successful.
 In order to gain support, the public must first understand why this project is so important.
 Accordingly, we have compiled a list of critical concerns and shortcomings with our current facility.

 Chief of Police

 CURRENT POLICE FACILITY SHORTCOMINGS & NEEDS